ulinnuhaha/truku_translation/README.md

   --model_name_or_path ./pretrained_model/nllb_tr_ch \
   --data_dir ./dataset
 ```
-We utilize different evaluation metrics in the testing stage.
+We take different evaluation metrics in the testing stage.
 For Truku➝Chinese translation, we exploit:
 * BLEU
 * BERTScore
 * chrF